 The 2023 summer school addressed environmental, geopolitical, and socio-economic challenges posed by the rapidly evolving Arctic and Himalayan regions in a two-pole perspective.
 The programme was thoughtfully curated to cover a wide array of topics, from local tourism to the geopolitical implications of melting ice and climate change.

 As lecturers, students, and committee members gathered in the pristine landscape of Svalbard, both in vibrant Longyearbyen and at the remote adventure hotel Isfjord Radio at Kapp Linné, they embarked on a journey of knowledge and discovery.
 The programme offered a diverse range of lectures, workshops, and field excursions, ensuring that participants gained both theoretical and practical experience.
 One standout adventure led the group on a 16-kilometer return hike from Isfjord Radio through sunlit terrain to explore a walrus colony.

 The students’ feedback underscored the truly remarkable experience of spending time at Isfjord Radio, a unique setting that fostered bonds among participants, both within the student group and with the lecturers.
 This provided an exceptional setting to experience the Arctic’s captivating environment.
 Travelling by RIB boats from Longyearbyen was undoubtedly a highlight cherished by many, adding an adventurous touch to the overall experience.

 The full summer school programme can be seen here.

 The Summer School Coordinators

-The Summer School 2022 was hosted by the Norwegian Scientific Academy for Polar Research (NVP), The Nansen Scientific Society, and the University Centre in Svalbard (UNIS).
+The Summer School 2023 was hosted by the Norwegian Scientific Academy for Polar Research (NVP) in cooperation with The University Centre in Svalbard (UNIS).